 "If you want to go fast, go by yourself.
 If you want to go far, go together." — African Proverb

 I grew up near San Francisco, where my passion for communication, research, and justice flourished.
 I visited Amsterdam on my eighteenth birthday and fell in love with the city, leading me to study and work there later.
 My previous research covers topics including identity, bias, culture, reputation, behaviour, ethics, and more—often through an interdisciplinary framework using cultural studies, queer and feminist theory, and mixed methods.
 Intersectionality and decolonisation are very important to my work as well.
 Looking ahead, I want to focus on communication consulting and organisational auditing, with an emphasis on inclusivity, interpersonal communication, and new ways of working.
-For more information, check out my LinkedIn and get in touch.
-Hoping we have a chance to work together towards better communication! 😄

 In 2022, I was nominated for the UvA Lecturer of the Year award.